cborchert/algoliasearchdemo/README.md

 ## Tests

-To test the frontend you can run `npm test` or `npm  tdd`.
+To test the frontend you can run `yarn test` or `yarn tdd`.
 The tdd command runs a the test command, with the watch flag.
 We're using Mocha/Chai with Enzyme and Sinon.

 All React tests live in `app/javascript/app/__test__/` and tests for a component named COMPONENT can be found in `COMPONENT.spec.js`.
 In the same folder, globals and the dom are set up in `helpers.js` and `dom.js` respectively.